 Each form of combat could be used to suit each user’s own needs.
 For example, the lack of height in Yoda meant that he used Ataru form as it was aggressive and fast-paced combined with acrobatics.
 A lightsaber is also not needed with these forms of combat, as unarmed combat can be applied with these forms.
 Different terms and techniques could be applied in lightsaber combat such as Sokan, Tra-Kata and Dun Moch.

 Force of the Lightsaber

 The way the lightsaber worked was when the lightsaber made contact with anything it would expend its energy and heat.
 It can cut through anything, though the material of the object depended on how fast it could be sliced through.
 Simple things like cutting through human flesh were very easy.
 The person who had been stabbed or cut from the lightsaber didn’t bleed though, because of the heat emitted from the lightsaber.
 It was so hot, that once it cut through, any veins and arteries got closed off.

 However, something as thick as a blast door would take several seconds to get through.
 Rather than just slashing it, the user would stick the lightsaber through the door and the heat emitted would melt the door.

 However, technology that was created and discovered has been able to resist lightsaber from rare materials.
 The base of building a lightsaber resistant weapon was from a metal called cortosis.
-At first, cortosis armor was developed, where if the lightsaber made contact with the armour, the lightsaber would fuse out.
-The lightsaber could be reactivated though it gave the wearer of the cortosis armour an upper hand in lasting longer.
+At first, cortosis armor was developed, where if the lightsaber made contact with the armor, the lightsaber would fuse out.
+The lightsaber could be reactivated though it gave the wearer of the cortosis armor an upper hand in lasting longer.